 - Then flip and fold.

-- Serve wheat dosa immediately. prepare all the dosa this way.
-The flours settle down at the bottom of the batter.
+- Serve wheat dosa immediately.
+Prepare all the dosa this way.
+The flours settle down at the bottom of the bowl.
 So you have to stir and mix the batter very well every time you make dosa.

 - In case the batter becomes thick after making a few dosa, then add some water and stir again.

-- Serve wheat dosa with coconut chutney or dosa podi or any chutney of your choice.
+- Serve wheat dosa hot with coconut chutney or dosa podi or any chutney of your choice like tomato chutney, peanut chutney, onion chutney etc.

 Notes